 And, and, and: the whole time, Doc is followed and vexed by a right-wing, hippie-hating cop named Christian "Bigfoot" Bjornsen (Josh Brolin, whose beef-slab physique and woodblock head suggest that Nick Nolte and Kurt Russell somehow managed to have a son together).
 Like some other characters in "Vice," Bigfoot is an emblem of received Establishment values and handed-down "wisdom" about the proper way for 'Murricans to behave. ("Any gathering of three or more people constitutes a possible cult," he informs us.)
 But like Oliver Stone adapting the life of Richard Nixon and somehow ending up feeling for the guy, Anderson, who's never given any public indication of sharing Bigfoot's values, seems to treasure him as a human being, a lost soul.

 Dig: there are moments wherein Bigfoot—who at every turn trashes Doc's body, property, feelings and values—seems to be in the grip of forces beyond his or anyone else's understanding (maybe like Jonathan Winters destroying that gas station in "It's a Mad, Mad, Mad, Mad World").
 Something in the way Phoenix regards Brolin during these scenes suggest an addled yet fathomless empathy.
 They get each other.
 In its way, the relationship between the stoner "detective" who pretends to be a master crime fighter and the meathead cop who sometimes moonlights as an extra on "Dragnet" is the film's real great love story, an accidental metaphor for the liberal/conservative, dungarees/suits, blue state/red state divide that's defined U.S. politics since the Civil War.
-If you don't believe me, keep an eye out for the wordless scene where Doc watches Bigfoot absentmindedly fellate a popsicle.
+If you don't believe me, keep an eye out for the wordless scene where Doc watches Bigfoot absentmindedly fellate a frozen chocolate banana.

 Beyond the goofy humor and loopy digressions is a tremendous feeling of yearning, of sadness over undefinable loss.
 The foggy sunlight that illuminates so many "Vice" scenes matches the fogginess of the hero's perceptions, which are rooted as much in nostalgia as in drugs (nostalgia is itself a kind of drug).
 Nearly every major character is haunted by roads not taken, or less traveled, by loves not pursued, days not seized.
 They wonder where the time went.
 They wonder what they're doing here.
 They just walk and talk, eat and screw and smoke, and the sun goes down and the tide goes out.
 What is there to life?